all-solutions/2MQTT-Flasher/README.md

 ### Antivirus warning on packaged binaries

 PyInstaller-based desktop apps can trigger false positives on some antivirus products.
-If that happens, verify the source and build the binary yourself if needed.